 - For a family with an AGI of $350,000, the cap is 19% of AGI (i.e., $66,500).

 - The income-based cap includes tuition obligations to area yeshiva high schools.
-If you have children enrolled at one or more yeshiva high schools, your WDS tuition obligation will be a pro rata share of the income-based tuition cap.
-For example, if your family’s WDS tuition is $50,000, and your yeshiva high school tuition obligation is $25,000, WDS’s pro rata share will be (50/75), or about 67%, of your income-based tuition cap.
+If a family has children enrolled at one or more yeshiva high schools, identified and approved by WDS in its sole discretion, the WDS tuition obligation under the program would be based on a pro rata share of the income-based tuition cap.
+For example, if the family’s WDS tuition is $50,000, and the yeshiva high school tuition obligation is $25,000, WDS’s pro rata share under the program would be (50/75), or about 67%, of the income-based tuition cap.

 - Under this program, you may enjoy up to a 40% reduction off your family’s default tuition per the WDS tuition schedule.
 Reductions of more than 40% remain available through our traditional scholarship program, but the income-based program will provide many families with the relief they need without having to complete a scholarship application.

 The following tuition calculator allows you to estimate your financial obligation to WDS based on the matrix and income-based programs.
 Please note that a family may utilize either the matrix program or the income-based program (whichever provides greater benefit).